Convert a NumPy array to LaTeX

 """

-Matrix with algebraic notation elements
+Matrix with elements in algebraic notation

 """